-Martti Koskenniemi, Jan Klabbers, Olivier Ribbelink & Andreas Zimmermann
+Martti Koskenniemi, Jan Klabbers, Olivier Ribbelink and Andreas Zimmermann1

 The topic of the law of State succession appeared, after the near-completion of decolonisation, to have outlived its utility.
-No one expected much more to happen regarding State succession, and when the Dutch Government submitted the 1978 Vienna Convention on Succession of States in respect of Treaties to the Second Chamber of Parliament for approval, it introduced the Convention by pointing to its possible contribution to the stabilisation of international law, while acknowledging that the topic was "not really urgent."
+No one expected much more to happen regarding State succession, and when the Dutch Government submitted the 1978 Vienna Convention on Succession of States in respect of Treaties2 to the Second Chamber of Parliament for approval, it introduced the Convention by pointing to its possible contribution to the stabilisation of international law, while acknowledging that the topic was "not really urgent."
 This was in March 1990.
-Shortly thereafter, instances of State succession in Europe alone started to dominate the headlines for quite a few years, and issues related in one way or another to State succession still reverberate across the front pages.
+Shortly thereafter, instances of State succession in Europe alone dominated the headlines for a number of years, and issues related in one way or another to State succession still reverberate across the front pages.

 The Council of Europe Ad Hoc Committee of Legal Advisers on Public International Law (CAHDI) which brings together the Legal Advisers to the Foreign Ministries of the Member States of the Council of Europe, approved in March 1994 a project to gather instances of State practice relating to State succession with the object of gaining some conceptual and legal clarity.
-This Pilot Project, as it was to be called, received a warm response, and in the end 16 Member States of the Council of Europe submitted materials drawn from their practice.
+This Pilot Project, as it was to be called, received a warm response, and in the end 16 Member States of the Council of Europe submitted materials drawn from their practice.5

 As the analytical reports will demonstrate, both the scope and the origins of submitted practice diverged widely.
-While under the "Guidelines for documentation on State practice relating to State succession and issues of recognition", the Council of Europe's Member States were expected to submit materials drawn from the executive, legislative and judiciary branches of government, it turned out that most materials concerned relevant action taken by the executive.
-Moreover, most of the materials related to issues of recognition and State succession in respect of treaties; by contrast, succession in respect of State property, debts, archives and nationality was the topic of only a few handfuls of documents submitted.
+While under the "Guidelines for documentation on State practice relating to State succession and issues of recognition"6, the Council of Europe's Member States were expected to submit materials drawn from the executive, legislative and judiciary branches of government, it turned out that most materials concerned relevant action taken by the executive.
+Moreover, most of the materials related to issues of recognition and State succession in respect of treaties; by contrast, succession in respect of State property, debts, archives and nationality was the topic of only a handful of the documents submitted.

 International lawyers usually rely on the practice of States for two main reasons.
 One is, that written rules find their ultimate test in practice; practice will reveal how useful, or just, or practicable, a written rule is.
 Second, practice may also dictate, up to a point at least, what future behaviour is deemed desirable.
-Where no written rules exist, or where practice diverges
+Where no written rules exist, or where practice diverges considerably from existing written rules, practice may transform itself into law.
+In other words, today's practice may provide normative guidance with respect to future actions.

-&lt;sup>1Dr Martti Koskenniemi is professor of international law at the University of Helsinki and Director of the Erik Castrén Institute of International Law and Human Rights; Dr Jan Klabbers is associate professor of international law at the University of Helsinki; Dr Olivier Ribbelink is senior researcher at the T.M.C.
+1Dr Martti Koskenniemi is professor of international law at the University of Helsinki and Director of the Erik Castrén Institute of International Law and Human Rights; Dr Jan Klabbers is professor of international law at the University of Helsinki; Dr Olivier Ribbelink is senior researcher at the T.M.C.
 Asser Instituut, The Hague, The Netherlands; Dr. jur.
 Andreas Zimmermann, LL.M.
-(Harvard) is a Research Fellow at the Max-Planck-Institute of Comparative Public and Public International Law, Heidelberg, Germany.
+(Harvard) is a Research Fellow at the Max-Planck Institute fo Comparative Public Law and International Law, Heidelberg, Germany.

-&lt;sup>2UN Doc.
+2UN Doc.
 A/CONF.80/31

-&lt;sup>3Document NL/10.
+3Document NL/10.
 In December 1994, the Government withdrew its bill of approval, arguing that the Convention had "lost its value as regards the codification and development of the rules of international law in the field ...", see Doc.
 NL/48.
 Translation in 27 Netherlands Yearbook of International Law (1996), at 240.

-&lt;sup>4Not counting the gaining of independence by Namibia (1990) and Eritrea (1993), and the unification of North and South Yemen (1990).
+4Not counting the gaining of independence by Namibia (1990) and Eritrea (1993), and the unification of North and South Yemen (1990).